Solar System Installation Quality

 Unfortunately, there are no "soft" or "flexible - shingle type" solar modules that meet our requirements for high temperature output stability and solar array life expectancy.

 We're picky about our modules to ensure our customers are happy with their arrays.

 The right wire is key to installed system efficiency.

-All wire installed by CES is typically 2 sizes larger than required by the National Electrical Code ensureing our customers will have highly efficent installations.
+All wire installed by CES is typically 2 sizes larger than required by the National Electrical Code ensuring our customers will have highly efficient installations.